 - Teaching Load Visualization: These data and definitions are preliminary as OIRA works with deans and chairs to finalize the methodology.
 Please use with caution.
 Review the “Definitions” tab to learn how metrics are defined.
 Restricted to deans, associate/assistant deans, chairs, and other academic personnel.

-- Instructor Profile (MOCES) - Promotion and Tenure: These are instructions to run a report in the Faculty Activities Database (FAD) to get course evaluation information for P&T dossiers.
+- Instructor Profile (MOCES) – Promotion and Tenure: These are instructions to run a report in Faculty Success to get course evaluation information for P&T dossiers.

-- The Faculty Activities Database houses information about faculty’s professional achievements and can be used for accreditation, identifying opportunities for scholarly collaboration, and for annual faculty activity reports.
+- Faculty Success houses information about faculty’s professional achievements and can be used for accreditation, identifying opportunities for scholarly collaboration, and for annual faculty activity reports.
 Chairs can request the creation of specific reports for their department.